Swhite215/cis527_p2/README.md

 ### Problems and Bugs
 1. We did not deal with messages longer than the MAX_LINE=256 value
+2. We did not identify a way to close every other

 ### Sample Outputs

+LOGIN root root05
+200 OK

+WHO
+200 OK
+The list of the active users:
+root    127.0.0.1

+LOOK 1 Spencer
+404 Your search did not match any records

+LOOK 2 White
+200 OK
+Found: 1 match
+Santanna White 313-333-8966

+LOGOUT
+200 OK

+SHUTDOWN
+ECHO:401 You are not currently logged in, login first

 LSIT
 ECHO:300 Invalid Command